thehereward/snapcup/docs/Firebase.md

 ## Installation

-To install the firebase cli and emulator you must have npm installed alreadynpm run and run:
+To install the firebase cli and emulator you must have npm installed already and run:

 ```bash
 sudo npm install -g firebase-tools